echo2echo/Perl-Search-Replace/README.md

      $ ./search_replace.pl

 Also, here is a perl one liner with basically the same functionality as search_replace.pl.
-It works in the current directory and all sub directories.
+It also works in the current directory and all sub directories.

 Be careful out there!